egorrya/linkedinbot/README.md

 ## Disclaimer ⚠️

 This bot is made for educational purposes only.
 Make sure to respect LinkedIn's user agreement while using this bot.

-## Contributing 👥

-Contributions, issues, and feature requests are welcome.
-Feel free to check the [issues](https://github.com/your-username/LinkedIn-Automation-Bot/issues) page if you want to contribute.

-## License 📄

-This project is licensed under the MIT License.

-## Acknowledgments 👏

-- [Puppeteer](https://github.com/puppeteer/puppeteer) - for providing the headless browser framework.

----

-Enjoy! 🎉